gprathi/photo-store/README.md

 ## Project Overview

 E-Commerce Image site like picsum or Unsplash.
+1. Preview Image selection ,
+2. Favorite the image selection
-Preview Image selection , Favorit them and add the images to cart.
+3. Add the images to cart.
-Upon Checkout, cart images are printed and shipped out to the customers
+4. Upon Checkout, cart images are printed and shipped out to the customers